maximilien/ragme-io/README.md

 **Features**:
 - **Real-time chat** with markdown support and copy functionality
+- **Save and Email**: Save individual responses as markdown files or send via email
 - **Smart document management** with automatic chunking and grouped display
 - **Interactive visualizations** with D3.js charts (bar, pie, network graphs)
 - **Click-to-scroll functionality** - click on visualization nodes to scroll to documents